-Ernest Begueley - a New Zealander at Brocton Camp
+Ernest Beguely - a New Zealander at Brocton Camp

 Ernest enlisted in the New Zealand Expeditionary Force in June 1917, giving his civilian occupation as ‘driver’.
 Basic Training followed at the Trentham Military Camp in New Zealand.
 After training the force embarked for Egypt on the SS Willochra arriving in Suez on 31st March 1918.
 Ernest’s unit underwent further training in Egypt before sailing for Southampton on 4th July 1918.
 While en route Ernest continued to practice his skills as a shipboard chef cooking for his comrades.